WHAT TO DO IN MOSTAR – 1 OR 2-DAY ITINERARY

 - People love smoking – cigarettes and shisha (or hookah).
 Yep, you cannot help getting the smoke in your face.

 CONCLUSION: WHAT TO SEE IN MOSTAR

-While hardly known in the western world, Mostar is quite busy as tourist buses bring lots of travelers.
+While hardly known in the western world, Mostar is quite busy as tourist buses bring many travelers.
 Some streets and restaurants get busy within seconds.

-While they are mostly Turkish visitors, I have heard the voices of German and French people, too.
+They are mostly Turkish visitors.
+I have heard the voices of German and French people, too.
 I can see it becoming even more crowded and well-known with the increasing popularity of Bosnia-Herzegovina as a travel destination.

-Hopefully, this post has helped you find out a bit more about beautiful Mostar and about the best things to do in Mostar in one day or even longer.
-Whether you visit as a day trip from Dubrovnik, Split or Sarajevo or if you decide to stay a bit longer to experience the beautiful places near Mostar – it surely is worth a visit and whenever I think back of Mostar – and Bosnia -Herzegovina – I have a big smile on my face because of its beauty and its people!
+Hopefully, this post has helped you discover a bit more about the best things to do in Mostar in one day or 2 days.
+Whether you visit as a day trip from Dubrovnik, Split, or Sarajevo or if you decide to stay a bit longer to experience the beautiful places nearby – it surely is worth a visit.
+Whenever I think back of Mostar – and Bosnia -Herzegovina in general – I have a big smile on my face because of its beauty and its people!